 The importance of positional training, and why it should be at least 50% or more of your training.

-I get a lot of questions about how to train Jiu Jitsu properly, whats the most effective use of time training and whats the best way to develop certain aspects of your game.
+I get a lot of questions about how to train Jiu Jitsu properly.

 First off let me explain what positional Jiu Jitsu training is: